 Alyss Bowen, Social Media Editor

 “Much like Joy, I never buy jeans from Zara.
 I definitely prefer structured denim, and I often find Zara jeans can lose their shape throughout the day.
-I do, however, really rate Zara’s summer midi dresses.
-I always end up getting tons of wear out of them throughout the warmer months and will bring them back out again year after year.
-Naturally, there’s plenty I want to add to my collection from its 2019 offering, too.”
+I do, however, really rate Zara’s midi dresses.
+I always end up getting tons of wear out of them throughout and bring them back out again year after year.
+Naturally, there’s plenty I want to add to my collection from its 2020 offering, too.”